Job no: 510937

 Many of our researchers take advantage of opportunities to work collaboratively with the Institute of Applied Life Sciences here at the University of Massachusetts, Amherst (https://www.umass.edu/ials/).

 The Elaine Marieb College of Nursing at the University of Massachusetts Amherst prepares students at the baccalaureate, master’s, and doctoral levels to practice in a wide variety of healthcare settings and develops nursing leaders and researchers to educate future generations.
 Our faculty members draw on their advanced clinical skills and innovative research in their teaching to prepare students for their careers by using state-of-the-art technology and techniques.

 Nursing Tenure Track Faculty

-Candidates for full-time, 9-month, tenure-track positions, with the rank of Assistant, Associate, or Full Professor are sought.
-Successful candidates will have a program of research focused on one of three broad areas: innovation and technology for health, including nursing education; psychosocial consequences of health and wellness; or self-management of chronic conditions.
+We are seeking a full-time, 9-month, tenure-track faculty member, with the rank of Assistant, Associate, or Full Professor.
+The successful candidate will have a program of research focused on one of three broad areas: innovation and technology for health, including nursing education; psychosocial consequences of health and wellness; or self-management of chronic conditions.